virajmavani/virajmavani/README.md

 ### Hi there 👋

+I am a software engineer at Walmart Inc. working on a fraud detection engine preventing fraud worth $100M every year.
+On the side, I am working on a cool project to ease the lives of researchers in AI (yet to be made public).
+When I am not working, you will find me playing open-world or stealth games on my console.
+I am open to new and exciting career opportunities.

 <!--
 **virajmavani/virajmavani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.